Positive microlocal holonomies are globally regular: Kashiwara-Schapira stacks and corestriction functors

 Finally, for an open immersion (which is a local homeomorphism) $\Omega' \looparrowright \Omega \hookrightarrow \L$, we find an open cover of $\Omega'$ by $\{\Omega_i'\}_{i \in I}$ such that $\Omega_i' \hookrightarrow \Omega$.
 We have corestriction functors $({\rho_i})_!: \msh_{\Omega_i'}(\Omega_i') \lr \msh_\Omega(\Omega)$ preserving compact objects.
 By the universal property of global sections on $\Omega'$, we thus obtain a corestriction functor ${\rho}_!: \msh_{\Omega'}(\Omega') \lr \msh_\Omega(\Omega)$ that preserves compact objects. \end{proof}

 \begin{remark} Via the equivalence between microlocal sheaves and partially wrapped Fukaya categories, established in \cite{GPS3}, we expect that in good situations, the corestriction functor for open inclusions of stratified Lagrangian subsets coincides with the pushfoward functor for proper inclusions of Weinstein sectors, cf.~\cite{GPS1}.
-In line with \cite{Kuo}, we also expect that corestriction functors can be characterized by sheaf-theoretic wrappings. $\Box$ \end{remark}
+In line with \cite[Theorem 1.2 \& Section 3.2]{Kuo} and \cite[Section 3.5]{GPS1}, we also expect that corestriction functors can be characterized by sheaf-theoretic wrappings, i.e.~we expect that applying each such corestriction functor can be expressed as a certain colimit of a diagram of sheaves indexed by positive Hamiltonian isotopies of the Weinstein sector.
+This would be the symplectic topological incarnation of the pointwise colimit formula for left Kan extensions, see e.g.~\cite[Prop.~4.3.3.10]{HTT}. $\Box$ \end{remark}